iosdecal/ios-decal-AV-lab/README.md

  2. You may (and should) reuse the same `captureSession` when switching devices/cameras (meaning, you should be calling `configureCaptureSession` again within `flipCamera`), but you must remove your old camera input before adding a new one.
 You can do this by iterating through you `captureSession.inputs` and calling `captureSession.removeInput`.

 If you implemented this correctly, you should be able to toggle back and forth between both of your device's cameras.
 Nice work!

+## Grading ##
+Once you've finished the lab, you can check-off using this form https://goo.gl/forms/4aXgPQFhdEK5ZDPs2.
+If you weren't able to finish before 8:30pm, make sure to let a TA know you attended (do not fill out the google form) **and** make sure to get checked off next week.